-Indian poke plants come in two varieties: Veratrum viride var. viride is native to Eastern North America.
+Indian poke plants come in two varieties: Veratrum viride var. viride is native to eastern North America.
 The inflorescence may be erect or spreading.
-Veratrum viride var. eschscholzianum is a Western North America denizen with drooping side branches of inflorescence.
+Veratrum viride var. eschscholzianum is a western North America denizen with drooping side branches of inflorescence.
 The eastern native is generally found in Canada, while the western variety may span a range from Alaska to British Columbia, down into the western states to California.
 They are wildly growing herbaceous perennials.

-Growing Green False Hellebore
+Growing False Hellebore Indian Poke

 False hellebore plants reproduce primarily through seed.
 Seeds are borne in tiny three-chambered capsules which crack open to release seed when ripe.
-Seeds are flat, brown and winged to better catch on wind gusts and spread across the area.
+Seeds are flat, brown, and winged to better catch on wind gusts and spread across the area.

 You may harvest these seeds and plant them in prepared beds in a sunny location.
 These plants prefer boggy soil and are often found near swamps and low ground.
 Once germination takes place, they need little care except for consistent moisture.